r4f4elo/refresh-git/README.md

 `git config --global user.email "pablo.rafaelo@gmail.com"`

 > Tip: Not necessary if you will use GitHub Desktop.

+### Make Changes
+Shows the status of changes as untracked, modified, or staged.

+`git status`

 ## GIT CODE MANAGEMENT
 List of alternatives source/git code management